B34nB01z/writeups/2020/hack.lu/Secret Pwnhub Academy Rewards Club/README.md

 Well... this makes the `fn()` function all the more interesting!
 If `read()` reads input into the `auStack128` buffer, then it's in fact reading a maximum of `0x200` bytes (`512 bytes`) into a buffer that is only `128 bytes` large - we can definitely overflow that!

-It was at this point that we felt a bit lost, since we didn't know to much about the `SPARC` architecture and where, or even if, it stores the function return pointers on the stack.
+It was at this point that we felt a bit lost, since we didn't know too much about the `SPARC` architecture and where, or even if, it stores the function return pointers on the stack.

 In the end, we simply used the `pwntools.cyclic()` function to generate a 512 byte `De Bruijn sequence` and passed it as input to the `sparc-1` process that had GDB attached.
 Now we simply had to see if the execution fails and where it fails: